unional/typescript-blackbook/style-guide/default/language/accessors.md

 ### Bracket notation
 - Only use bracket notation if the object is of type `any` and the property is dynamic.
 - 99% of the time you don't need to do this.
+- If you need it, it may be a code smell.

   tslint: [`no-string-literal`](../tooling/tslint.md#no-string-literal-native)